sswaroop-dev/university-soccer-analytics/README.md

 ## 📌 Project Overview

-This project provides a comprehensive data analysis solution for tracking and evaluating the university's soccer team performance over three competitive seasons (2021-2023).
+This project provides a comprehensive data analysis solution for tracking and evaluating a university soccer team's performance over three competitive seasons (2021-2023).
 By leveraging advanced SQL techniques and detailed performance metrics, we offer deep insights into team dynamics, match strategies, and player contributions.

 ## 🎯 Core Analysis Objectives